-For tips on citation format, please see Diana Hacker's Research and Documentation Online (bcs.bedfordstmartins.com) or the APA Formatting and Style Guide courtesy of OWL: Purdue Online Writing Lab (owl.english.purdue.edu/owl/resource/560/01).
+For tips on citation format, please see the APA Formatting and Style Guide courtesy of OWL: Purdue Online Writing Lab (owl.english.purdue.edu/owl/resource/560/01).

-Reference books are shelved by Library of Congress call number in the reference stacks on the first floor of the Ruth Haas Library.
-They may not be checked out, but photocopiers are available for student use on the first and third floors of the Haas Library.
+Reference books are shelved by Library of Congress call number on the fourth and fifth floors of the Ruth Haas Library.
+To learn about LC call numbers, please watch the brief video Reading a Call Number in YouTube (courtesy of the Douglas College Library).
+Reference books may not be checked out, but free scanners are available for student use on the first floor of the Library (please use your flash drive).

 |Encyclopedia of Communication and Information.
 3 volumes.||Ref P 87.5.E53 2001|